Hear Dutch Here

 The large entries for prepositions in dictionaries are in my own experience often not very useful.
 It may be helpful to you to study the basic, literal meaning of prepositions:

-Basic Dutch sentences have about the same word order as English, but more complicated lines are sometimes a little different from English:The 'disambiguation' pages, about common words with multiple meanings will also be very useful to readers.
+Basic Dutch sentences have about the same word order as English, but more complicated lines are sometimes a little different from English:I may have a vocabulary page of the subject of your reading: Vocabulary Overview

 The 'Listening Overview' page links to many